Real-Life Places that Inspired Your Favorite Disney Movies

 If you're reading this, chances are Disney made up a significant portion of your childhood.
-You may have even dreamed of visiting Neverland or Atlantica or Pride Rock or any other of Disney's many magical worlds.
+You may have even dreamt of visiting Neverland, Atlantica, Pride Rock or any other of Disney's many magical worlds.

 What if we were to tell you that you can totally see your favorite Disney movies brought to life without even visiting Disney World?
 Check out our list of real-life places that inspired these animated classics.

 1. Sleeping Beauty – Neuschwanstein Castle, Germany